 Johnson Khor is the Center Coordinator for the Center for Cytokine Storm Treatment & Laboratory (CSTL) at the University of Pennsylvania as well as the On-Boarding Officer for the CDCN.
 As such, Johnson works as a clinical liaison between the research and clinical sides of the CSTL, assists with various research projects such as the ACCELERATE Natural History Registry, and coordinates biological sample donation to the CSTL's Castlebank.
 He is currently working on a Masters of Health Care Innovation at the Perelman School of Medicine after graduating from the University of California, Berkeley where he studied Microbial Biology and Education.
-In his free time, Johnson enjoys making music as a Baritone vocalist, baking treats for the CSTL, and reading a good book with a hot cup of coffee.
+In his free time, Johnson enjoys making music as a Baritone vocalist, baking treats for the CSTL, and enjoying a hot cup of coffee.

 Mateo Sarmiento is a Data Analyst for the Center for Cytokine Storm Treatment & Laboratory (CSTL) at the Perelman School of Medicine.
 He synthesizes and analyzes information across a Castleman patient’s medical history to gain insight on things such as the wide spectrum of symptoms and the effectiveness of treatment regimens that Castleman patients experience.
 Mateo looks forward to spending his gap years at the CSTL before applying to medical school.
 Prior to joining the CSTL, Mateo earned his BA in Neuroscience at the University of Pennsylvania where he researched the epigenetics of drug addiction.